Groundwater collaboration workgroup

 Meeting date Documents September 11, 2015 September 29, 2015 October 20, 2015 November 17, 2015 December 15, 2015

 Purpose: To define sensitive areas that are high risk for groundwater pollution and to recommend management practices that may help reduce or eliminate groundwater pollution and the associated public health risk within these sensitive areas.

-The workgroup will compile and review existing information and research, and produce written guidance and recommendations that delineate sensitive areas and management practices within sensitive areas that may contribute to groundwater pollution and increased public health risk.
-The workgroup final product will include, but not be limited to, narrative summaries along with maps, tables or matrices identifying sensitive areas and recommendations for use (or non-use) of practices intended to reduce or eliminate groundwater pollution in sensitive areas.
-The workgroup recommendations are intended for: DNR, local government officials, agricultural producers and other interested stakeholders located in these sensitive areas, including, but not limited to private residents, business owners, etc.
+The workgroup compiled and reviewed existing information and research, and produced written guidance and recommendations that delineate sensitive areas and management practices within sensitive areas that may contribute to groundwater pollution and increased public health risk.
+The workgroup final product included, but was not limited to, narrative summaries along with maps, tables or matrices identifying sensitive areas and recommendations for use (or non-use) of practices intended to reduce or eliminate groundwater pollution in sensitive areas.
+The workgroup recommendations were intended for: DNR, local government officials, agricultural producers and other interested stakeholders located in these sensitive areas, including, but not limited to private residents, business owners, etc.

 - Defining Sensitive Areas, Developing BMPs to Reduce GW Contamination AC10232015

 Purpose: To discuss how to take the recommendations/items from the work groups and determine how best to communicate/reach out to our key stakeholders, audiences, etc., so they received the information in an understandable and accessible way.

 Meeting date Documents December 16, 2015 February 11, 2016 May 26, 2016